 What are the Best Majors at Cornell?

 What are the best Majors at Cornell?
 Cornell University is a member of the Ivy League, a private institution of higher education that was established in 1865 and can be found in Ithaca, New York.
-Since it was first established, the institution’s primary mission has been to provide an education to students who will go on to make significant contributions to society in all areas of research and scholarship.
+Since it was first established, the institution’s primary mission has been to educate students who will make significant contributions to society in all areas of research and scholarship.

-Though we’re trying to know “What are the best Majors at Cornell?”, the study of agriculture was one of the early programs that drew students to Cornell, and it is still one of the university’s most popular majors today.
-However, Cornell also produces a significant number of graduates in the fields of biological sciences, business management, engineering, and social sciences.
+The study of agriculture was among the early programs that drew students to Cornell, and it is still one of the university’s most popular majors today.
+However, Cornell’s excellence isn’t limited to agriculture alone; the university boasts a multitude of graduates in biological sciences, business management, engineering, and social sciences.

 Biology & Society